unionai/unionai-docs/source/core-concepts/launch-plans/running-launch-plans.md

 On the other hand, when a sub-launch plan is invoked a full, top-level workflow is kicked off with its own execution ID and context.

 See [Subworkflows and sub-launch plans](../workflows/subworkflows-and-sub-launch-plans) for more details.

+## Mapping over launch plans

+Just like you can map over tasks, you can also map over launch plans.
+See [map tasks](../tasks/task-types.md#map-tasks) to execute launch plans in parallel across a series of inputs.